paulbradish/awesome-digital-marketing/README.md

 - [Unbounce](https://unbounce.com/) - AI-powered landing page builder with smart features that let you create beautiful, high-performing marketing campaigns in just a few minutes.

 ## Press Releases
-You've written a killer __Press Release__ and now you need it to make a splash.
-Enter PR distribution services.
-For a *relatively* nominal fee, they will host and distribute your press release to their large networks of IRL journalists and news sites in an automated, scalable fashion.
 - [Cision PRWeb](https://service.prweb.com/) - Reach the right audiences and gain more media visibility with Cision PR Newswire, the industry's largest, most trusted press release distribution network.
 - [Newswire](https://www.newswire.com/) - Delivers press release distribution and press release campaigns by leveraging earned media outreach, SEO traffic and email marketing through campaign automation to help businesses land impactful media coverage, drive website traffic, generate leads and grow brand awareness.
 ### Publishing Platforms (Free / Subscription)